-A new GNOME extension allows you to tweak the layout, appearance, and functionality of the new Quick Settings menu in GNOME 43.
+A nifty new GNOME extension lets you tweak the layout, appearance, and functionality of the Quick Settings menu in GNOME Shell.

-I wrote about a similar-ish GNOME extension last week that let you remove buttons from showing up in Quick Settings.
-The author of that extension is back with a new add-on that can that too plus a whole lot more.
+I wrote about a similar-ish GNOME extension last week that enables you to add and remove buttons from Quick Settings.
+This new add-on is by the same author.
+It does everything the old extension does plus a fair bit more.

-• Show media controller in Quick Settings menu
+• Show media controllers in Quick Settings menu

 screenshot of Quick Settings Tweaker settings for volume mixer with menu also open